-This Court has jurisdiction over this Action pursuant to California Code of Civil 15.
-Procedure, Section 410.10 and California Business & Professions Code, Section 17203.
-This action is brought as a Class Action on behalf of PLAINTIFF and similarly situated employees of DEFENDANT pursuant to Cal.
-Code of Civ.
-Proc. § 382.
+15. This Court has jurisdiction over this Action pursuant to California Code of Civil Procedure, Section 410.10 and California Business & Professions Code, Section 17203.
+This action is brought as a Class Action on behalf of PLAINTIFF and similarly situated employees of

-Venue is proper in this Court pursuant to California Code of Civil Procedure, 16.
-Sections 395 and 395.5, because DEFENDANT operates in locations across California, employs the CALIFORNIA CLASS across California, including in this County, and committed the wrongful conduct herein alleged in this County against the CALIFORNIA CLASS.
+16. Venue is proper in this Court pursuant to California Code of Civil Procedure, Sections 395 and 395.5, because DEFENDANT operates in locations across California, employs the CALIFORNIA CLASS across California, including in this County, and committed the